 Oct 5, 2023 - 6 PM Evansville Museum

 Nov 12, 2023 - 6 PM Venue TBD

 Feb 8, 2024 - 6 PM Venue TBD

 May 19, 2024 - 6 PM Wesselman Woods

-John Bogard began performing with the Evansville Philharmonic as a section violinist during the 2021-2022 season.
+Jack Bogard began performing with the Evansville Philharmonic as a section violinist during the 2021-2022 season.
 Most recently Jack was Principal 2nd Violin of the Richmond Symphony Orchestra, musician with the Cincinnati Chamber Orchestra, and Concertmaster of the Indiana University New Music Ensemble.
-John was a member of the Owensboro Symphony Orchestra from 2019-2022 and participated with the National Orchestral Institute and Festival from 2020-2022, Aspen Music Festival and School Orchestral Program in 2018 and 2019, and the National Repertory Orchestra in 2017.
-John was a member of Cincinnati's 4-way String Quartet from 2017-2019 and taught both in-school and after-school programs for under-served youth in the Cincinnati area.
-John served as Concertmaster under Marin Alsop during the National Orchestral Institute Summer Festival.
+Jack was a member of the Owensboro Symphony Orchestra from 2019-2022 and participated with the National Orchestral Institute and Festival from 2020-2022, Aspen Music Festival and School Orchestral Program in 2018 and 2019, and the National Repertory Orchestra in 2017.
+Jack was a member of Cincinnati's 4-way String Quartet from 2017-2019 and taught both in-school and after-school programs for under-served youth in the Cincinnati area.
+Jack served as Concertmaster under Marin Alsop during the National Orchestral Institute Summer Festival.

 His awards and honors include Finalist in International Irish Fiddle competition at the All-Ireland Fleadh in County Caven, Ireland (2011-2012), Midwest Youth Irish Fiddle Championship (2011-2012), and Tony Cuffe Youth Scholarship for study at Swannanoa Gathering in 2010.